 - Image Size

-Iraq middle east ISIS ISIL Daesh Islamic State group Kurdistan Yazidis genocide Sinjar Yezidis IDP IDPs internally displaced camp refugee displacement forced displacement IDP camp LWF ACT Alliance clinic health health care wellness medicine Saint Elizabeth University's Project for Iraq in Need step-in women woman physician doctor pediatrician mother child boy patient stethoscope examination Dawodia Dawoodiya Dawudiya
+Iraq middle east ISIS ISIL Daesh Islamic State group Kurdistan Yazidis genocide Sinjar Yezidis IDP IDPs internally displaced camp refugee displacement forced displacement IDP camp LWF ACT Alliance clinic health health care wellness medicine Saint Elizabeth University's Project for Iraq in Need step-in women woman physician doctor pediatrician mother child girl patient stethoscope examination stuffed animal bear Dawodia Dawoodiya Dawudiya

 - Contained in galleries